Joel Swayne diary

 Historical Note

-The Indian Committee of the Philadelphia Yearly Meeting began in 1795.
-It was a successor committee to the Friendly Association for Regaining and Preserving Peace with the Indians by Pacific Measures, which Philadelphia-area Friends formed in the wake of the French and Indian Wars.
-The "Friendly Association" was active as a formal organization from ca.1755 to 1764.
+The Indian Committee of the Philadelphia Yearly Meeting (PYM) began in 1795 and continues at the present time.
+Previous to this, Philadelphia area Friends formed the Friendly Association for Regaining and Preserving Peace with the Indians by Pacific Measures.
+The "Friendly Association" grew out of the violence of the French-Indian War of the mid-1700s and was active as a formal organization from around 1755 to 1764.

 Biographical Note